loker404/adv0725/README.md

 - [engines/KataGo-custom](engines/KataGo-custom) tracks the `stable` branch of the `KataGo-custom` repository.
 - [engines/KataGo-raw](engines/KataGo-raw) tracks the `master` branch of https://github.com/lightvector/KataGo.
+- [engines/KataGo-tensorflow](engines/KataGo-tensorflow) is a version of
+  KataGo-custom prior to merging KataGo version v1.12, which switched the training code from TensorFlow to PyTorch.
+We use KataGo-tensorflow to fine-tune our existing TensorFlow adversaries that pre-dated v1.12.

 ## Individual containers